ajkhattak/NextGenSandboxHub/README.md

 ### Schematic
 A conceptual workflow diagram of the NextGenSandboxHub is available [here](https://github.com/ajkhattak/NextGenSandboxHub/blob/main/doc/schematic.md)

-### Configuration
+### Getting Started with NextGen Sandbox

-Detailed instructions for installing, configuring, and running NGSandboxHub for calibration and validation experiments are available in the [INSTALL guide](https://github.com/ajkhattak/NextGenSandboxHub/blob/main/INSTALL.md)
+Detailed instructions for building, configuring, and running NextGenSandboxHub for calibration and validation experiments are available in the [INSTALL guide](https://github.com/ajkhattak/NextGenSandboxHub/blob/main/INSTALL.md)

 ### Currently Supported Formulations:
 For the most up-to-date list of supported formulations, run sandbox -h.
 A complete list is also available in the [FORMULATIONS](https://github.com/ajkhattak/NextGenSandboxHub/blob/main/FORMULATIONS.md)